Nancy Hadley

-Nancy Hadley (born August 1, 1930) is an American retired model and actress, who performed on stage and in television and films.
+Nancy Jo Hadley (August 1, 1930 – December 28, 2024) was an American actress and model who performed on stage, television and film.

-Early life
+Early life and education

-She was born Nancy Jo Hadley at Methodist Hospital in Los Angeles, California.
+Nancy Jo Hadley was born at the Methodist Hospital in Los Angeles, California on August 1, 1930.
 Her parents were Paul Edward Hadley, a dried fruit distributor, and Jessie Morisee Cummings.
 Her parents divorced when Hadley was a toddler; her mother, with whom Hadley lived, remarried.
 Hadley had two younger half-siblings from her father's second marriage.

 Hadley graduated from Huntington Park High School in 1948.
 She then went to a modeling school, and later worked for modeling agencies.

 Modeling career

 From April 1950 on Hadley appeared in newspaper photo spreads as a model for California-based retail events, trade conventions, and fashion merchandise.

 She also did television commercials from 1950 through 1956, being known as a "spare parts" girl.
 This meant that viewers saw only specific features of her, such as hands for a fountain pen ad, teeth for a toothpaste commercial, without seeing her whole face and body.
 The more traditional fashion modeling would continue even after she was an established actress.

 Her modeling gigs would lead to a television appearance, on a local Los Angeles program called Hollywood Studio Party during April 1951.
 Later that year, she was selected as the photo representative for a heavily promoted musical called My L.A., which opened in Los Angeles in early December 1951.
 Though not a member of the performing cast, Hadley promoted the musical through photo ops and two more television appearances.

 Her exposure for the "My L.A." campaign also led to a brief recurring role co-hosting a local KTTV show.
 She left this program abruptly however to enter a series of beauty contests.

 The culmination of her modeling career came in Spring 1952, when she won the title of "Miss Los Angeles", and was one of five finalists for that year's "Miss California" contest.
 This led to more live television appearances in the Los Angeles area.